hpfem/hermes/doc/src/hermes2d/tutorial-1/general.rst

       return v->val[0] * e->x[0] * e->x[0];  // returning the polynomial degree of the test function plus two
     }

-Note the sign of the surface linear form - when using the LinearProblem class, all linear forms have to be on the right-hand side and all bilinear forms on the left.
+Note the sign of the surface linear form.
+When solving a linear problems, i.e., when initializing the DiscreteProblem class with the third parameter being is_linear = true, all linear forms have to be on the right-hand side and all bilinear forms on the left.

 The output of this example is shown below: